shane-et-al/git_slab/index.md

 ## Second Generation

 The next generation of version control was created to accommodate more complex programing structure and to leverage the increasing power of computer networks.
-Dick Grune, a lecturer at the Vrije Universiteit in Amsterdam, wrote a series of wrapper scripts for RCS in the mid-1980s that eventually became the Concurrent Versions System.[^6]
+Dick Grune, a lecturer at the Vrije Universiteit in Amsterdam, wrote a series of wrapper scripts for RCS in the mid-1980s that eventually became the Concurrent Versions System.[^6] CVS's major advance was to switch to a merging rather than locking-based approach to synchrony, which allowed users to work simultaneously and still arrive at a consistent final state.
+Additionally, CVS supported TCP/IP connectivity by the mid-1990s, in time for the first big wave of Internet adoption.
+With these features, CVS enjoyed unparalleled success for a decade.

+By the late-1990s, programmers became increasingly aware that CVS's poor support for fileset operations, inherited from the file-based operation of its RCS predecessor, posed a major problem.
+CVS fileset commits were not atomic and could leave a fileset partially commited if errors were encountered.
+Subversion, a VCS developed explicitly to replace CVS by a team comprised of former CVS developers, was released in 2000.
+Its interface is designed to mimick that of CVS, but offered more robust fileset support with atomic commits.
+Within a few years, Subversion succeeded in winning over most of the CVS community.

 ## Third Generation

+Subversion's success was relatively short-lived.
+Within a few years of its release, the next generation of decentralized VCS began to gain influence.
+Larry McVoy's BitKeeper was designed explicitly to comport with the distributed, "patch-oriented" style of Linux kernel development, the highest profile open source project of its day.
+BitKeeper, along with Arch, also popularized the shift from filesets to changesets that further made operations like branching even lighter weight.
+However, due to a variety of issues, ranging from a lack of functional maturity and performance problems to licensing issues, no decentralized VCS had significant adoption over the long-term until the release of Git, which seemed to adequately solve each of these concerns.

 # Git and Github